"The blood of the martyrs is the

 Martyrs" known for evicting Christians from their homes,

 the army, and jobs.
-Christina churches and homes are burnt, copies of
+Christian churches and homes are burnt, copies of

 scriptures burnt, and Christian civil servants persecuted.